Seneca-BSA/bsa/docs/seh500/lab3.md

     </pre><hr/>

-1. Execute the code above, pay attention the what is happening in each register and record the PSR flags after each arthemetic instruction and submit it as part of the post lab.
+1. Execute the code above, pay attention the what is happening in each register then record the PSR flags after each arthemetic instruction and submit it as part of the post lab.

 ## Post-Lab Questions